Kingston Giving

 Alignment with Priority Communities: Applications should clearly demonstrate support for their equity champions: communities experiencing racial inequity, people with disabilities, LGBT+ individuals, families in poverty, or people experiencing homelessness.

-Practical Support: They value tangible assistance - one major grant for a Recycling Officer at Kingston Environment Centre aided 47,000 people by addressing local recycling needs, showing they support both crisis intervention and broader community improvement.
+Practical Support: They value tangible assistance - one example grant for a Recycling Officer at Kingston Environment Centre aided 47,000 people by addressing local recycling needs, showing they support both crisis intervention and broader community improvement.

 Working Family Awareness: Recognition that 75% of families experiencing poverty in Kingston are working families - demonstrate understanding of “in-work poverty” rather than assumptions about unemployment.